sathomas/jsDataV.is/src/text/ch3/02-small-multiples.md

 ### Step 2: Draw the Charts

-Just as in this chapter's first example, creating the sparklines using default options is amazingly simple.
-It only takes a single line of JavaScript.
-We use jQuery to select all the elements which contain sparkline data, and we call the `sparkline()` function to generate the charts.
+Just as in this chapter's first example, creating the sparklines using default options is amazingly simple: it only takes a single line of JavaScript.
+We use jQuery to select all the elements that contain sparkline data, and we call the `sparkline()` function to generate the charts.
 Notice that we only have to make one call to `sparkline()`, even though each chart has unique data.
 That's a major benefit of placing the data within the <span class="smcp">HTML</span> itself.

 ``` {.javascript .numberLines}
 $(function() {